chyannegalloway/End-To-End-E-commerce-Data-Analysis-Project/README.md

 ## The Dataset

 This dataset provides information for an e-commerce platform.
 This dataset is structured with multiple tables; 'Orders', 'OrderItems', 'Customers', 'Payments' and 'Products', each containing specific information about various aspects of the e-commerce operations.
+A negative of this dataset is that I am unsure of the currency that the price columns are set in.
+The dataset gathers information from a Brazilian company, however it is unclear whether the currency is set to Brazilian Real, or US dollars.
+For the sake of this write-up, I will be assuming that the revenue is in US dollars as it is the standard trade currency.
+All in all, the actual values of the prices and revenue are of little importance, rather it is the way the revenue changes over time, or per category that is of importance here.

 ## Data Cleaning